Generalized NS-algebras: Relative Rota-Baxter operators

 We denote by $\catrrbl$ the category of relative Rota-Baxter operators of weight $\l$.
 Its objects are triplets $(A,M,\fR)$, where $A=(A,\mu)\in\cC$, $M$ is an $A$-bimodule algebra and $\fR$ is a relative Rota-Baxter operator of weight $\l$ on $M$.
 A \emph{morphism} between two relative Rota-Baxter operators $(A,M,\fR)$ and $(A',M',\fR')$ is a pair $(\phi,\psi)$, where $\phi:(A,\mu)\rightarrow (A',\mu')$ and $\psi:(M,\op)\to (M',\op')$ are algebra homomorphisms, satisfying for all $a\in A$ and $m\in M$,

 We now prove that every relative Rota-Baxter operator of weight~$\l$ on an $A$-bimodule algebra, with $A$ in $\cC$, leads to a $\cC$-tridendriform algebra.
-This result is very classical for Rota-Baxter operators of weight~$\l$ on associative and Lie algebras, but is also known in general in the operadic context, see for example \cite{pei}.
-For completeness, we give a proof using the notions and notations of the present article. \begin{proposition} Let $(A,\mu)\in \cC$, let $(M,\pr)$ be an $A$-bimodule algebra, let $\fR:M\rightarrow A$ be a linear map and let $\l\in R$.
+This result is very classical for Rota-Baxter operators of weight~$\l$ on associative and Lie algebras (see \cite{BaiGuoNew}), but is also known in general in the operadic context, see for example \cite{pei}.
+For completeness, we give a proof using the notions and notations of the present article.
+To do this, we first show that a relative Rota-Baxter operator on an $A$-bimodule algebra $M$ can be lifted to a Rota-Baxter operator on the semidirect sum $A\bowtie M$. \begin{proposition} Let $(A,\mu)\in \cC$, let $(M,\pr)$ be an $A$-bimodule algebra, let $\fR:M\rightarrow A$ be a linear map and let $\l\in R$.
 Define the \emph{lift} $\hat\fR$ of $\fR$:

 for all $a\in A$ and $m\in M$.
 Then $\fR$ is a relative Rota-Baxter operator of weight $\l$ on $M$ if and only if $\hat{\fR }$ is a Rota-Baxter operator of weight $\l $ on $A\bowtie M$. \end{proposition} \begin{proof} For $a,a'\in A$ and $m,m'\in M$, straightforward computations show that